danielabar/meblog/src/markdown/active_storage_form_errors.md

 The `active_storage_attachments` associates that blob to the expense report record with id of `1`, which we can see is the expense report we just created.

-But where is the actual file?
-The answer to this can be found in `config/storage.yml`.
+Where is the actual file?
+The answer can be found in `config/storage.yml`.
 This file automatically got created earlier when running `rails new...`:

 ```yml
 test: